 It’s a good idea to keep a headache diary.
 Write down when you have an ice pick headache and what happened before it started.
 If you had a stressful day at work before it hit, write that down.
 You can also use a mobile phone app instead of a diary.

 Take this information to your next doctor’s appointment so you can discuss ways to prevent these headaches.
-He may be able to suggest lifestyle changes, like relaxation, to reduce stress.
+They may be able to suggest lifestyle changes, like relaxation, to reduce stress.

 When to Seek Emergency Help